 Tank bottoms are one of the most common sources of reclaimed oil.
 Tank bottoms, sometimes referred to as basic sediment and water or BS&W, are material that accumulates in the bottoms of producing lease tanks and pipeline storage tanks.
 Particulates from oil settle out and over time form a mixture of sediment, rust, and oil on the bottom of the tank.
 These tank bottoms can be sent to a Reclamation Plant with an “R-9” permit issued by the Railroad Commission of Texas to separate the waste from any reclaimable oil.

 Reclamation of tank bottoms and other hydrocarbon wastes can be done using separation by heat or mechanical separation.
 Using a heat source, the operator can separate oil from the oil and gas waste by utilizing the hydrocarbon's boiling point which is lower than the surrounding solids.
-A centrifuge can also be used to move the mixture rapidly in a circle causing the mixture to separate by each constituent's density.
+A 3-phase centrifuge can also be used to move the mixture rapidly in a circle causing the mixture to separate by each constituent's density.

 Statewide Rule 57 governs permitting and operation of Reclamation Plants.
 Note that this is not applicable to the recycling or reusing of drilling mud, which requires a permit to operate a Commercial Mud Recycling Facility under Chapter 4, Subchapter B. Reclamation Plants may only receive tank bottoms and “other hydrocarbon wastes” such as skim oil and crude oil or condensate associated with pipeline ruptures and other spills.
 Receipt and treatment of any other wastes will require additional permits.
 Many commercial waste treatment and recycling facilities recover and sell oil as part of their processes, and require a Reclamation Plant permit in addition to their other permits.
 If you are applying for such a facility, you may submit the Form R-9 as part of your full facility permit application.